geographika/mappyfile/docs/rfc.rst

 + warn of an invalid structure
 + more comprehensive and consistent documentation
 + warnings of deprecated keywords
++ a parseable definition of the Mapfile language allowing the creation of Mapfile-related syntaxes for the Ace Editor, Pygments, VIM etc.

-In addition it is proposed metada for each attribute is added recording which version of MapServer introduced a keyword, and if it has been deprecated the last version it was valid.
+In addition it is proposed metadata for each attribute is added recording which version of MapServer introduced a keyword, and if it has been deprecated the last version it was valid.

 A similar proposal was made in 2009 to introduce an XML schema for Mapfiles - see RFC 51.

-Storing the full Mapfile syntax in a machine-parseable format opens up other possibilites such as automating the generation of the Mapfile syntax documentation.
+Storing the full Mapfile syntax in a machine-parseable format opens up other possibilities such as automating the generation of the Mapfile syntax documentation.

 mappyfile nested dictionary structure. independent of this.
 Any language could be used to create a Mapfile JSON object for validation.
-Priting functionality would also need to be created to convert the strcuture back to a Mapfile - however this step is much easier than the initial parsing of the Mapfile and transformation to a dictionary structure.
+Printing functionality would also need to be created to convert the structure back to a Mapfile - however this step is much easier than the initial parsing of the Mapfile and transformation to a dictionary structure.
 Along with the Python example in mappyfile, a JavaScript port of the pretty-printer class should be fairly straight-forward.